 Just to get an idea of the life of a full-time adventuress, this is what 2019 looked like: Having survived New-Zealand, Tamar set off straight away to Jordan where she walked from the Syrian border to the Red Sea: >600 km with her donkey Yustra.
-Then she cycled 1000 km on a tandembike through Europe before heading back to Mongolia.
+Then she cycled 1000 km on a tandembike through Europe before heading back to Mongolia for another two months of horseriding.
 She spent 6 weeks hiking the mountains of Japan, trekked the Himalaya and Vietnam and she ends the year training with the Maasai in Kenia.
 Her life is one big adventure which she is happy to share or tell about.

 Join her, ask her to guide for you or book in a presentation, you won’t be disappointed!!